 Other legal basis such as “Public Task” and ‘Vital Interest’ are unlikely to apply to the processing of personal information by Corsight, however if they were to apply we will inform you in advance of any data processing activity taking place.

 Special Category Data.
-In addition to the determination of a relevant legal basis for the processing of personal information, we rely upon a substantial public interest condition where we process biometric/facial recognition data.
+In addition to the determination of a relevant legal basis for the processing of personal information, we rely upon a substantial public interest condition and the Union or EU Member State law where we process biometric/facial recognition data.
 Those substantial public interest considerations include provision of high performing and diversity equitable FRT for the purposes of facilitating; preventing unlawful acts including terrorism, protecting the public, protecting critical and important infrastructure, meeting regulatory requirements, preventing fraud, statutory and government purposes, equality of opportunity and treatment, protecting public health, safeguarding children and individuals at risk, supporting judicial processes, statutory and government purposes.
 This is not necessarily an exhaustive list.

 5. Your rights with regard to the collection of such information.